Netherlands

 Effective 1 July 2021, the Netherlands implemented the EU VAT rules applicable to cross-border business-to-consumer (B2C) e-commerce activities.

-As of 2023 the zero VAT rate applies to the supply and installation of solar panels and solar panels used as roofing materials.
-The zero VAT rate only applies if the solar panels are intended to be installed on or in the immediate vicinity of private dwellings or housing.
+As of 2023, the 0% VAT rate applies to the supply and installation of solar panels and solar panels used as roofing materials.
+The 0% VAT rate only applies if the solar panels are intended to be installed on or in the immediate vicinity of private dwellings or housing.

 Customs and excise tax